 What Is DCF?
 A Beginner's Guide to Discounted Cash Flow

-5 min read
+9 min read

 Discounted Cash Flow, or DCF, is a method for estimating what a business is worth today based on the money it is expected to generate in the future.
 It is one of the most fundamental concepts in finance and forms the backbone of how professional investors, investment banks, and corporate finance teams assess value.

-The core idea is simple.
+The core idea behind DCF is simple.
 A dollar received today is worth more than a dollar received a year from now.
-You could invest today's dollar and earn a return on it.
-DCF takes all the cash a company is expected to produce over the coming years, adjusts each future dollar to reflect what it is worth right now, and adds them up.
+Why?
+Because you could invest today's dollar and earn a return on it.
+By the time you receive that future dollar, your invested dollar has already grown.

 Imagine someone offers to pay you 1,000 dollars per year for the next 10 years.
 That sounds like 10,000 dollars.
 But it is not, because you have to wait for most of it.
 If you could earn 8 percent per year by investing, that 1,000 dollars arriving in year 10 is only worth about 463 dollars in today's terms.

-The Three Ingredients
+The Three Ingredients of DCF

-Second, a discount rate that reflects the risk of those future cash flows.
+The discount rate reflects the risk of those future cash flows.
 Higher risk businesses use a higher discount rate, which reduces the present value of their future cash.
 Lower risk businesses use a lower rate.
-The most common discount rate used is the Weighted Average Cost of Capital, or WACC.

 Why DCF Matters for Stock Investors